jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 Before using Safenet, I'll need to create a Safenet account.
 This creation will do a few things:

 1. It will deploy a smart contract wallet on both the debit and spend chain.
-2. These wallets will be configured to enforce that **all spending transactions from the wallet must be co-signed by the processor (in this case, the centralized exchange)**. (more on this later)
+2. It will configure these accounts to enforce that **all spending transactions from the wallet must be co-signed by the processor (in this case, the centralized exchange)**. (more on this later)

 Also, I'll need to fund the wallet on the debit chain.